felixroos/idlecycles/README.md

 # IdleCycles

-A naive approach on TidalCycles, guided by learning.
+A naive take on TidalCycles in JS, guided by learning.

 ## Examples